• Skip to primary navigation

 These Baked Apple Cider Donuts are soft and fluffy, loaded with cinnamon, delicious and sweet!
 They're perfect for any time of the year, not just autumn.
 Best yet, they are gluten fee apple cider donuts that are also nut free, eggless and can easily be vegan!
 Not apple cider season?
 No worries!
 These apple cinnamon donuts can be made with store bought natural apple juice instead like in my Apple Tea Cake!

-Baked Apple Cider Donuts are one of my favorite donuts of all time.
+I love apple desserts like my Applesauce Cookies and my Apple Pie Cookies but these Baked Apple Cider Donuts are one of my favorite treats of all time.
 Biting into one of these beauties is like biting into an autumn cloud.
 The texture is just incredible!
 Not only are they delicious, but they're super easy to make!

 If you’re looking for more donut recipes, check out my Chocolate Sugared Donuts, my Cinnamon Sugar Donuts, Maple Donuts and Baked Chocolate Donuts.